Mandatory Organics Recycling – AB 1826

 Businesses can meet the mandatory requirements through any of the following:

-- Recycle organics on site, or haul organics off site for processing.
+- Recycle organics onsite or self-haul for recycling.

 This law phases in the mandatory recycling of commercial organics over time, with the minimum threshold of organic waste generation decreasing over time.
 The organic recycling mandates are triggered by timelines and quantities.
 Here are the start dates: